 As Iowa’s economy is becoming increasingly more reliant on technology, it’s more important than ever to take action to secure computer networks and information systems.
-It is the Information Security Office (ISO) responsibility to respond to significant cyber attacks that would have an adverse effect on the State of Iowa ability to deliver critical services and threaten the state’s critical infrastructure.
-The ISO continues to develop strategies and protections to eliminate the impact cybersecurity attacks have on our state.
+It is the Information Security Division (ISD) responsibility to respond to significant cyber attacks that would have an adverse effect on the State of Iowa ability to deliver critical services and threaten the state’s critical infrastructure.
+The ISD continues to develop strategies and protections to eliminate the impact cybersecurity attacks have on our state.

 Lead state government in protecting information technology resources and data.